 - Contact information for the applicant

 - A professional resume, summarizing educational background, significant work assignments, current position, involvement with EERI and other major volunteer activities

-- 2 letters of recommendation, one of which is
+- 2 letters of recommendation,

 - Supporting material (optional) that represents a sample of your work—for example, articles or other publications you have written, other work that could demonstrate your interest and experience in public policy and/or the promotion of school seismic risk reduction.